daattali/beautiful-jekyll/resources_pages/install_ds_stack_mac.md

 > **Note:** If you see `zsh: command not found: conda`, see the section on [Bash](#bash-shell){:target="_self"} above to set your default Terminal shell to Bash as opposed to Zsh.

-As the new version of Python downloaded with miniconda is still not updated, we are going to install it again:
+In general, installing Miniconda will install the last version of Python.
+As the new version of Miniconda with Python 3.10 has not been released yet, as an exception we are going to re-install Python 3.10 separately:

 ```
 conda install python=3.10